Fr0sT-Brutal/awesome-pascal/README.md

 * [JSON delphi library](http://sourceforge.net/projects/lkjson/).
 This is a delphi library implementing JSON.
 Lightweight and fast.

+* [dwsJSON](https://bitbucket.org/egrange/dwscript/src/b9f99d4b8187defac3f3713e2ae0f7b83b63d516/Source/dwsJSON.pas?at=master). dwsJSON is a unit that supports JSON parsing/creating, it’s part of DWScript but relatively “standalone”, in that if you add it in your Delphi (or FPC) projects, it won’t pull the whole of DWScript library, and thus can be used anywhere you need.

 ## Language
 *Tools for Pascal and other languages*